alvinCh1988/Java-Training/Day3/README.md

 <br>

-You can open cmd and type "java -cp Day3-0.0.1-SNAPSHOT.jar idv.Day3.App" -- or
+You can open cmd and enter the command

+"java -cp Day3-0.0.1-SNAPSHOT.jar idv.Day3.App"
+--
+or